Luligu/homebridge-somfy-tahoma-screen/README.md

 ---
 - This plugin allows to expose the Somfy TaHoma stateless screens.
 The stateless screens don't show up in the TaHoma HomeKit bridge because they don't have a bidirectional radio.
-This plugin resolve the problem counting the time of the screen movement (see Usage section).
+This plugin resolve the problem counting the time of the screen movement.

+For more details on how to use it, please refer to [this guide](https://github.com/Luligu/homebridge-somfy-tahoma-screen?tab=readme-ov-file#how-to-use-it).

+If you are interested in Matter, this plugin is also available in Matterbridge.

 ## Requirements